cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

 - **Free and Instant Transactions**:
   - Unlike other blockchains, ICP enables fee-free transactions, removing barriers for both players and stakeholders.
 - **SNS and DAO Integration**:
-  - The DAO is built using ICP's native SNS (Service Nervous System), ensuring seamless governance and treasury management.
+  - The DAO is built using ICP's native SNS (Service Nervous System), maintained by DFINITY Foundation, ensuring secure governance and treasury management.

 This robust technical foundation positions Cosmicrafts as a demonstration of **large-scale blockchain gaming at its finest**.